zetxek/zetxek/README.md

 - 🙋‍♂️ Pronouns: he/him
 - ⚡ Fun fact: I'm left handed 🤚

-📃 You can find more information about me _as a manager_ in [my Manager README](https://github.com/zetxek/zetxek/blob/main/ManagerREADME.md).
+📃 You can find more information about me [as a colleague/person](https://my.manualof.me/s/614a002810cba276bced416e4b7eae953257699cfb55057a8eeda) or especifically [_as a manager_ in my Manager README](https://github.com/zetxek/zetxek/blob/main/ManagerREADME.md).